 Doug MacDonald has served as chief executive in infrastructure agencies in Massachusetts (Greater Boston drinking water/wastewater) and Washington State (Secretary of Transportation, 2001-2007).
 His best job was fifty years ago as a rural extension agent in the Peace Corps in Malawi in southern Africa.
 He has written on the environment, transportation and politics for professional and general publications for many years.

 Kathleen Cain began her career in Seattle writing and producing documentaries and talk shows for television and radio.
 She hosted a two-hour interview program on the notorious KRAB FM, was a contributing editor for late, great Seattle Weekly, and a writer/creative director at the legendary Heckler Associates for many years before starting her own communications consulting firm, Cain Creative.

 Kevin is a city hall reporter and the founder of SCC Insight, a web site focused on providing independent news and analysis of the Seattle City Council and Seattle City Hall in general.
 In a previous life, he worked for 26 years in the tech industry in a variety of positions but most notably as the COO of the research division at Microsoft.
 Kevin volunteers at the Woodland Park Zoo, where he is also on the Board of Directors.
 He is also the Vice Chair of the Board of Trustees of Harvey Mudd College.

-Doug is a longtime arts journalist, and the founder and editor of ArtsJournal.com, he's frequent keynoter on arts and digital issues, and works with a number of arts organizations nationally.
+Doug is a founder and the editor of Post Alley.
+He's a longtime arts journalist, and the founder and editor of ArtsJournal.com, he's frequent keynoter on arts and digital issues, and works with a number of arts organizations nationally.